rakhahandrian-Git/Euler_Graph-Theory/Algorithms/Tyler/README.md

-# Tyler's Algorithm — Euler & Fail Cases
+# Tucker's Algorithm — Euler & Fail Cases

 ## Prerequisites to Run the Code